Profitez de -10% sur votre commande avec le code AUTOMNE10 🍃

 Excessive sweating

 During the night during hot weather, excessive sweating can occur, making your sleep uncomfortable.
-This can wake you up and leave you feeling sticky and damp.
+This can wake you up feeling sticky and damp.
 To minimize this natural but unpleasant reaction, choose sheets and clothing made of breathable fabrics like cotton, which promote moisture wicking, and invest in a good ventilation or cooling system to effectively reduce sweating during the night.

 A risk of dehydration